brisbanemakerspace/bms-wiki/tools/other/brother-ns50.md

 ## Before Use

 1. Ensure the power cord and footpedal have been plugged into the machine.
-2. Ensure that a needle and sewing foot is installed in the machine.
+2. Ensure that a needle and sewing foot is installed in the machine. **Use the appropriate needle for your fabric and thread.**
 3. Ensure that the upper thread spool is installed and threaded.
-4. Ensure the bobbin is installed and threaded.
+4. Ensure the bobbin is installed and threaded. **Only use A-style (SA156) plastic bobbins with this machine.**
+5. Remove and check the needle for wear or damage before use. **Replace needle if it is blunt or has significant wear.**

 ## During Use

 - The sewing machine will not operate if the presser foot is not lowered.
 This is a common mistake that beginner users make.
 - Make sure that you have enough thread in your upper thread spool and bobbin while sewing.
 It's easy for you to not notice that the bobbin has run out of thread while stitching.
 - Consult the manual if you need help using particular stitches or setting up various parts of the machine.
+- **Replace the needle for every 4-6 hours of continuous use**
+- Ensure the tension is set correctly for your top thread.
+Consult page 57 (digital version page 59) of the manual for information on how to adjust thread tension.

 ## After Use